-At first, the groups catering to garage rock music mimicked the 1960s influence, including the material produced by The Sonics.
-By the 1990s, the garage music genre improved on its merger between punk and rock which would serve as a new wave of inspiration leading into the turn of the twenty-first century.
+At first, the groups catering to garage rock mimicked the 1960s influence, including material by The Sonics.
+By the 1990s, the garage rock genre further developed its fusion of punk and rock, which would serve as a new wave of inspiration leading into the turn of the twenty-first century.
 To this day, The Sonics are still referred to as one of the godfathers of the garage punk rock genre, and deservedly so.
 Founder Larry Parypa was just a teenager when The Sonics was founded in Bremerton, Washington, in 1960.
-Parypa’s parents were fans of music and served as key influencers for the young man to embark on a career as an entertainer.
+Parypa’s parents were music fans and served as key influences on the young man to pursue a career as an entertainer.

 Lineup Issues

-The Sonics’ lineup originally began with Larry Parypa as the frontman, along with his brother, Jerry, taking up the saxophone.
-Mitch Jaber served as the drummer while Stuart Turner was the guitarist.
+The Sonics’ lineup originally featured Larry Parypa as the frontman, with his brother, Jerry, on saxophone.
+Mitch Jaber was the drummer, and Stuart Turner was the guitarist.
 In the beginning, Parypa’s mother would fill in on bass during rehearsals before Parypa’s older brother, Andy, took over in 1961.
 Replacing Jerry on the saxophone that year was Tony Mabin.
 When Turner joined the army, he was replaced by Rich Koch.
-Up until lead singer Marilyn Lodge joined the group, The Sonics were primarily performing as an instrumental band at that point.
-By 1963, additional lineup changes occurred, including the replacement of Lodge as the lead singer in favor of Ray Michelsen before he was replaced by Gerry Roslie in 1964.
+Up until lead singer Marilyn Lodge joined the group, The Sonics were primarily an instrumental band.
+By 1963, additional lineup changes occurred, including the replacement of Lodge as lead singer by Ray Michelsen, who was then replaced by Gerry Roslie in 1964.

-In 1965, The Sonics released its debut album, Here Are The Sonics!!!, and was followed by the 1966 release of Boom.
-These two albums did very well, serving as the pioneering musical influence that triggered the genre of garage rock music.
-Before 1966 was over, The Sonics moved to Hollywood after signing up with Jerden Records.
+In 1965, The Sonics released their debut album, Here Are The Sonics!!!, and were followed by the 1966 release of Boom.
+These two albums did very well, serving as the pioneering musical influence that sparked the garage rock genre.
+Before 1966 was over, The Sonics moved to Hollywood after signing with Jerden Records.
 Unfortunately, the third studio album, Introducing the Sonics, served as a commercial flop.
-The decision to follow the newer influences of what was modern music at that time served as a dismal contrast to the previous recordings that earned The Sonics the fan base they had.
-This was also during a time period where The Sonics met with additional lineup changes between 1966 and 1968 as members were leaving to embark on other interests.
+The decision to follow the newer influences of what was considered modern music at the time served as a dismal contrast to the previous recordings that had earned The Sonics their fan base.
+This was also a period when The Sonics underwent additional lineup changes between 1966 and 1968, as members left to pursue other interests.
 Over time, the original roster of The Sonics was gone, only to be replaced with new talent that simply kept the band’s name going until it was changed to Jim Brady and the Sonics in 1980.

 Today’s Sonic

-In 1972, the original roster of The Sonics briefly reunited to do a live show in Seattle.
+In 1972, the original lineup of The Sonics briefly reunited for a live show in Seattle.
 In 1980, the new Sonic lineup featuring its frontman, Gerry Roslie, recorded and released the album, Sinderella.
-It featured versions of the material performed by the original lineup during their heyday, making good use of the punk rock genre that was gaining popularity as a music style during the 1970s.
-Now known as grunge music in during the 1990s, there was a renewed interest in The Sonics that would give Larry and Andy Parypa cause to perform with the group again.
-The revolving door of The Sonics lineup still continues to this day.
+It featured versions of the material performed by the original lineup during their heyday, making good use of the punk rock genre, which was gaining popularity in the 1970s.
+Now known as grunge music during the 1990s, there was a renewed interest in The Sonics that would give Larry and Andy Parypa cause to perform with the group again.
+The revolving door of The Sonics’ lineup still continues to this day.

 In total, The Sonic has recorded and released five studio albums, two extended plays (EPs), twelve compilation/live albums, and twenty-four singles.
-Of all the material released from The Sonics as a group, only This is the Sonics, which was released in 2015, made an appearance on the official US Billboard albums charts, namely at number twenty-one on the US Billboard Heatseekers and at number twenty-five on the US Billboard Tastemakers.
+Of all the material released by The Sonics as a group, only This is the Sonics, released in 2015, appeared on the official US Billboard albums charts, namely at number twenty-one on the US Billboard Heatseekers and at number twenty-five on the US Billboard Tastemakers.

 Top 10 Songs By The Sonics